SevenTV/Extension/README.md

 #### Chatterino

-Chatterino support for 7TV is coming soon.
-It will be available through our own [fork of chatterino](https://github.com/SevenTV/chatterino7) for updates
+Download the [Chatterino7 fork](https://github.com/SevenTV/chatterino7).
+7TV is not a part of the official Chatterino2 release at this time.

 ### Building